bahmoudd/arch-install-guide/README.md

 Firstly, to take a look at what network stations you have installed on your computer, use the command:
 ```
-nmcli device
+nmcli d
 ```
 Then, turn on wifi by using the command:
 ```
-nmcli radio wifi on
+nmcli r wifi on
 ```
 And list local access points by using the command:
 ```
-nmcli device wifi list
+nmcli d wifi list
 ```
 Select one of the access points listed and connect to it by running the following command:
 ```
-nmcli device wifi connect [Access Point SSID] password [Access Point Password]
+nmcli d wifi connect [Access Point SSID] password [Access Point Password]
 ```

-You won't need to check for updates as Arch will have already downloaded the latest version of Arch Linux.
+You won't need to check for updates as Arch will have already downloaded the latest version of Arch Linux.\
 You can stop here if you want to have a desktop-less Arch system for any reason (this could be for a server install).

 ---